What Is a Metronome and How Does It Work?

 Advertisement

 Think of a metronome as graph paper for the ears.
-By imposing a tempo grid over a piece of music, students are able to break down complex polyrhythms into smaller, more comprehensible sections.
-They can then practice these difficult passages at slower tempos, gradually increasing the tempo as their technique improves.
-The steady, constant ticking of a metronome also helps students identify when they're unconsciously speeding up or slowing down sections of music.
+By imposing a tempo grid over a piece of music, students can break down complex polyrhythms into smaller, more comprehensible sections.
+During practice sessions, they can play these difficult passages at a slow tempo, gradually increasing the tempo as their technique improves.

 Advertisement